Ethics and Integrity in Ministry

 STEPS TO ACQUIRE AN ACS

-3. Once you have completed the background check and on-line component, you must attend an in-person Foundational Training session to view Praesidium’s CASE video and participate in a facilitated discussion.
-The Armatus Administrator at your parish can provide information on upcoming sessions.
+5. Once you have completed the online policy review course and the background check, you must attend an in-person Foundational Training session to view Praesidium’s CASE video and participate in a facilitated discussion.
+The Safe Environment Coordinator at your parish can provide information on upcoming sessions.

-4. At the in-person session, you will commit to and sign the Code of Ethics and Integrity for Conduct of Church Personnel.
+6. At the in-person session, you will commit to and sign the Code of Ethics and Integrity for Conduct of Church Personnel in the Diocese of Tyler.

 Note on Fee: The cost of the background check is $16.
 Please ask your parish for their policy on collecting this fee.